psteitz/invitation/rikki/function.md

 ## Function properties
+### Mapping properties
 A function is *injective* if different $x$ values map to different $y$ values.
+Injective functions are sometimes called "one-to-one."
+Bijective functions can be *inverted*.
+Since for each value $y$ in the range of an injective function there is a unique value $x$ in the domain of the function such that $f(x) = y$, we can define the inverse function to be the function that maps $y$ back to $x$.
+We sometimes write $f^{-1}$ for the inverse of $f$.
+For example, if $f(x) = 2x$, then $f^{-1}(x) = \frac{1}{2}x$.
+Intuitively, the inverse of an injective function reverses what the function does.

+Why can't we define inverses for functions that are not one-to-one?
+Illustrate your answer with an example.

 A function is *surjective* if every element of the range appears among the values of the function.
+Surjective functions are sometimes called "onto."

 A function that is both injective and surjective is called a *bijection*.
-Bijective functions can be inverted.
+Bijective functions are "one-to-one and onto."

 Provide examples of
  * a function that is injective, but not surjective